mandar-342/GDG-Inductions-ML-Domain-/README(RAG).md

 analytical_chatbot("Why did Apple stock drop?")
 ```

----

-## 📸 Related Screenshots
-Add screenshots showing:
-- Successful execution in Google Colab
-- Example chatbot responses

----

-## 🌐 Hosted URL
-Not hosted.

----

 ## 🔐 Security Note
 - This repository **does NOT contain any real API keys or secrets**.
 - All sensitive credentials must be provided locally and never committed to version control.

----

-## ⚠️ Notes
-- This is an **individual task submission** (no collaboration).
-- The task is **self-contained** and represents one valid interpretation.
-- Code is submitted even if incomplete, as per instructions.
-- Emphasis is on **clarity, structure, and correct application of concepts**.

----

-## 👤 Author
 Individual submission for **Task 2 – Analytical Chatbot (RAG & Explanation)**.